 8.3.1 Harmonisation of spectrum and the establishment of harmonized conditions for PPDR

+The ITU recognized the benefits of spectrum harmonization, such as a greater potential for interoperability, a broader industrial base and a larger volume of material resulting from economies of scale and greater availability of equipment; improved spectrum management and planning and greater cross-border coordination and circulation of equipment and that there are Administrations in all Regions, which are considering implementation of PPDR broadband applications based on IMT systems, either in dedicated spectrum or shared spectrum with commercial networks.

 Harmonisation of spectrum for broadband PPDR applications is in a transition phase where related studies and identification of possible tuning-ranges and sub-bands have been started, such as in ITU-R Region 1 (CEPT), aiming to accommodate future operational needs of broadband applications, while significant amounts of spectrum bands are already in use in various countries for narrowband PPDR applications.